70 Astronomy

 Supplementary Materials

-Astronomy of Many Cultures (CC BY-NC-ND)
+Astronomy of Many Cultures by Andrew Fraknoi (CC BY-NC-ND).

 This resource guide, for instructors and students in introductory astronomy courses, focuses on the contributions to astronomy of African, Asian, Hispanic, South Pacific, Islamic, and Native American cultures.
 It also contains a section on reports and articles for achieving greater diversity in science.

-Black Lives in Astronomy: A Resource Guide (CC BY-NC-ND)
+Black Lives in Astronomy: A Resource Guide (CC BY-NC-ND) compiled by Andrew Fraknoi (CC BY-NC-ND).

 This focused resource guide, “Black Lives in Astronomy,” includes specific written and video resources about and by 25 black astronomers, as well as general materials to examine the history and issues facing black members of the astronomical community.
 It includes both older, established scientists and people early in their careers.
 It is aimed at the Astro 101 and amateur astronomer level, and thus does not include any technical materials.
 I hope this resource will give instructors and students examples of authentic black voices that can be shown in class or used in assignments.